basaksts/JSON-Manager/README.md

     -a, --action (Optional): The action to perform.
 Can be add (default) or update.

-Example
-    Let's say you have a file named new_translations.json with new translations you want to add to your existing translation files located in the translations directory.
+For example, let's say you have a file named new_translations.json with new translations you want to add to your existing translation files located in the translations directory.

 Content of new_translations.json:

     JSON

     {
         "en": {
             "newKey1": "This is a new English key."
         },
         "de": {
             "newKey1": "Das ist ein neuer deutscher Schlüssel."
         }
     }
 Content of translations/en.json (existing file):

     JSON

     {
         "header": {
             "title": "Welcome"
         }
     }
 To add the new data under the releaseNotes.new_features path in add mode, use the following command:

     Bash

     python json_manager.py -i new_translations.json -t translations -p releaseNotes.new_features -a add After running the command, the translations/en.json file will be updated as follows:

     JSON

     {
         "header": {
             "title": "Welcome"
         },
         "releaseNotes": {
             "new_features": {
                 "newKey1": "This is a new English key."
             }
         }
     }
 Note: If the releaseNotes key does not exist, the script will automatically create it.

-Contributing
+## Contributing

 I welcome your feedback and contributions!
 If you find any bugs or have a feature suggestion, please feel free to open an Issue or submit a Pull Request.